GabeScott/standard-works-vault/General Conference/2002 October - Each a Better Person.md

 There is room for improvement in every life.
 Regardless of our occupations, regardless of our circumstances, we can improve ourselves and while so doing have an effect on the lives of those about us.

 We do not need to wear our religion on our sleeves.
 We certainly do not need to be boastful about it or to be arrogant in any way.
-Such becomes a negation of the Spirit of the Christ whom we ought to try to emulate.
+Such becomes a negation of the Spirit of the Christ, whom we ought to try to emulate.
 That Spirit finds expression in the heart and the soul, in the quiet and unboastful manner of our lives.

 All of us have seen those we almost envy because they have cultivated a manner that, without even mentioning it, speaks of the beauty of the gospel they have incorporated in their behavior.